Sweet, Sticky Summertime: The Most Common A/C Problems (And How to Avoid Them)

 There are many things that could lead to the constant racket during AC operation, but loose or faulty running parts are the main culprits.
 As it is not easy to identify the exact cause of the problem, your best bet for solving the issue is to hire an experienced AC technician.

-Owing to their knowledge of the ins and outs of AC operation, they will quickly identify and fix the part is making your cooling equipment noisy.
+Owing to their knowledge of the ins and outs of AC operation, they will quickly identify and fix the part that is making your cooling equipment noisy.

 Faulty Wiring/Electrical Components